sbmpost/AutoRaise/README.md

     echo "0.5 0.1 2.5" > ~/AutoRaise.warp

 Update (2021-04-22):
-In addition to the configuration files mentioned above, AutoRaise now supports hidden configuration files in these locations:
+In addition to the configuration files mentioned above, AutoRaise now supports a hidden configuration file in these locations:
 **~/.AutoRaise** or **~/.config/AutoRaise/config**.
 The file format is as follows:

     #AutoRaise config file
     delay=1
     warpX=0.5
-    warpY=0.3
+    warpY=0.1
-    scale=8
+    scale=2.5

 AutoRaise.app usage:

-    a) setup configuration files, see above ^
+    a) setup configuration file(s), see above ^
-    b) run: make install
+    b) in the AutoRaise source folder run: make install
     c) open /Applications/AutoRaise.app (allow Accessibility if asked for)
     d) either stop AutoRaise via "Activity Monitor" or read on: